Everything important has been said before. ~Alfred North Whitehead

 He seemed a fool--everyone who didn't feel like me was a fool.
 I alone knew the truth about life, knew that it was all a miserable downward spiral that you could either admit to or ignore, but sooner or later we were all going to die. ~Elizabeth Wurtzel, Prozac Nation

 Depression is a lot like that: Slowly, over the years, the data will accumulate in your heart and mind, a computer program for total negativity will build into your system, making life feel more and more unbearable.
-But you won't even notice it coming on, thinking that it is somehow normal, something about getting older, about turning eight or turning twelve or turning fifteen, and then one day you realize your entire life is just awful, not worth living, a horror and a black blot on the white terrain of human existence.
+But you won't even notice it coming on, thinking that it is somehow normal, something about getting older, about turning eight or turning twelve or turning fiftSeen, and then one day you realize your entire life is just awful, not worth living, a horror and a black blot on the white terrain of human existence.
 One morning you wake up afraid you are going to live. ~Elizabeth Wurtzel, Prozac Nation

 The world was so freaky, he felt.
 Really very freaky indeed and no one was doing much about it. ~Paul Zindel, The Undertaker's Gone Bananas